wavezcs/SonicPadObico/README.md

 # Obico for Klipper on the Creality Sonic Pad
-This guide provide instructions to setup Obico for Klipper on the Creality Sonic Pad.
-Please be careful following these instructions as you may brick your Sonic Pad.
+I managed to get Obico running on the Sonic Pad so below are instructions to get it going.
+You will need to gain root in order to complete these steps.
+Please be careful as anytime you are using root, there is a chance you could brick the device, if you can't boot into it.
+Creality has not provided a process to completely flash the device.

-If you do have problems, you can fully reset your pad by running: `/usr/share/script/recovery.sh all`
+>If you do run into some trouble, you can restore the device by running the following command:
+>>/usr/share/script/recovery.sh all

 This guide was setup for Sonic Pad firmware `V1.0.6.35.154  02 Dec.
 2022`